Da (play): Plot

-Charlie, a writer who's been living in London for many years, returns to his boyhood home in Dalkey, a suburb of Dublin, Ireland, after the death of his adoptive father.
+Charlie, a writer who has been living in London for many years, returns to his boyhood home in Dalkey, a suburb of Dublin, Ireland, after the death of his adoptive father.
 He finds that the house is filled with ghosts, of his parents and of his younger self.
 Charlie talks and interacts with all the ghosts, relives important moments from his youth, and comes to grips with his complicated feelings for his adoptive parents.
 Through Charlie's conversations and interactions with the ghosts in his home, we see both why he loved his parents and why he was so eager to leave them far behind.

 Charlie's family was not dysfunctional or abusive.
 On the contrary, Charlie's parents adored him, and made great sacrifices to give him a good education.
 His Da, a gardener for a rich Anglo-Irish family, was kind and patient, but also woefully unsophisticated and lacking in ambition.
 Charlie loved Da, but was also embarrassed by him, and felt guilty for this embarrassment.
 Charlie was an illegitimate child at a time when this carried a heavy stigma in Catholic Ireland.
 Although Da accepted Charlie fully, Charlie always felt like an outsider, heavily indebted to Da.
 Moreover, Charlie never could find a way to repay Da or even fully express his love and gratitude.

 The genial, undemanding Da was the polar opposite of Charlie's other father figure, Drumm, a high-level civil servant.
 Since Drumm was one of the few prosperous, educated Irishmen in the vicinity, Charlie's parents hoped he could find Charlie a job.
 In 1945, they invited Drumm to their home to introduce him to 17-year-old Charlie.
 The introduction went disastrously, as Da made a series of foolish, embarrassing statements (Da believed that a German victory in World War II was imminent, and he was plainly rooting for this outcome).
 Charlie was humiliated, and was astonished to learn that, despite everything, Drumm had actually taken a liking to him.